BlockDevsUnited/BDU-Network-Ledger/README.md

 # BDU-Network-Ledger
-The BDU Network Ledger, is an updatable record of all communities that are members of the BDU Network.
+The BDU Network Ledger (BNL), is an updatable record of all communities that are members of the BDU Network.

 Currently, the ledger contract is owned by a single address, which is operated by a gnosis safe controlled by the members themselves.